Learning in repeated auctions: Prior-independent optimal auctions

-Before proving the Bulow-Klemperer theorem, we introduce an helpful Lemma. \begin{lemma2} In the symmetric case and with regular distributions, the Vickrey auction is revenue-maximizing in the class of individually-rational auctions where the item is always attributed. \end{lemma2} \begin{proof} Based on the revelation principle, we shall only consider incentive-compatible auctions.
-Since the item must always be attributed, in order to maximize the seller's revenue, see Theorem \ref{Th:MyersonLemma}, it should be allocated to the bidder with the highest virtual value, irrespectively if its non-negative or not.
+Before proving the Bulow-Klemperer theorem, we introduce a useful lemma. \begin{lemma2} In the symmetric case and with regular distributions, the Vickrey auction is revenue-maximizing in the class of individually-rational auctions where the item is always attributed. \end{lemma2} \begin{proof} Based on the revelation principle, we shall only consider incentive-compatible auctions.
+Theorem \ref{Th:MyersonLemma} then applies.
+Since the item must always be attributed, in order to maximize the seller's revenue, it should be allocated to the bidder with the highest virtual value, regardless of whether the highest virtual value is non-negative or not.
+This is a consequence of the proof of Theorem \ref{Th:MyersonLemma}.
 Since the distributions are regular and identical, the bidder with the highest virtual value is also the bidder with the highest value.
 As a consequence, the mechanism we just described is exactly the Vickrey auction. \end{proof} The proof of the Bulow-Klemperer theorem can now be derived from the previous lemma. \begin{proof} Let us assume that there are $n+1$ bidders, and consider the following mechanism.
 First, the seller runs a Myerson auction on $n$ bidders (chosen arbitrarily).
 If the item is not allocated by the Myerson auction, it is allocated for free (i.e., without any payment) the $(n+1)$-th bidder.
 The revenue of this auction is equal to the revenue of the Myerson auction with $n$ bidder, yet it is an auction that always allocate an item amongst $n+1$ bidders.
 Lemma \ref{second_price_without_reserve} implies that the revenue of this auction is smaller than the one of the Vickrey auction.
 This gives the result. \end{proof}

-As a consequence, it would be more interesting, revenue speaking for the seller, to have one more bidder than implementing a complex mechanism.
-This is the reason why one of the first recommendation of most economists dealing with institutions organizing auctions is to maximize the competition on the platform before implementing complex mechanisms \citep{bulow1996auction,milgrom2004putting}.
+As a consequence, it is more interesting, from a seller revenue maximization standpoint to have one more bidder in the auction than to implement a complex mechanism.
+This is the reason why one of the first recommendations of most economists dealing with institutions organizing auctions is to maximize the competition before implementing complex mechanisms \citep{bulow1996auction,milgrom2004putting}.
+This is sometimes referred to as the Wilson doctrine.